Best High-capacity Power Banks Android Central 2020

-Last but not least, if you're trying to spend as little money as possible but still want a quality battery pack, we'd like to steer your attention towards the Kenruipu Power Bank 24000.
+Last but not least, if you're trying to spend as little money as possible but still want a quality battery pack, we'd like to steer your attention towards the Becharming Power Bank 25000.

 This is one of the cheapest power banks on this list, but you'll still get a surprisingly full-featured gadget.
-The 24,000 mAh capacity is plenty of space for charging up your phone a few times, and unlike some more expensive packs, you have access to four USB-A output ports for charging your various devices.
-When you need to recharge the pack itself, you can do so via Micro-USB or Lightning.
+The 25,000 mAh capacity is plenty of space for charging up your phone a few times, and with three USB outputs, you can charge multiple devices with ease.
+Becharming even includes two input ports for charging the power bank, allowing you to refuel using with Micro-USB or Lightning.

 - Excellent price

 - 24-month warranty

 - No USB-C ports